IntelAntique/EpicAdvice/README.md

 - Do NOT directly commit any code to the main branch.

-<li>Commit Messages: Write clear, concise commit messages that explain whether you Develop certain feature or you are fixing some issues and what have you changed. </li>
+- Commit Messages: Write clear, concise commit messages that explain whether you [!Develop] certain feature or you are ![fixing] some issues and what have you changed.